altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 'Should I even be helping this thing.'
 ~It was his own thoughts, echoing his sister's~
-'It had promised to eat me after all, if I removed that thing' 'Wait - it's going to eat us.'
+'It had promised to eat me after all, if I removed that thing' 'Wait - it was going to eat us?!'
 'no,'
 ~Robert thought at her in mock astoundment~
 'a giant creature with a billion tongues'
 ~He continued~
 'has no intention of eating you.'
-~Alice waiting a bit, then said.~
-'seriously, should we be helping this.'
+~Alice's mind - like every mind was a turmoil of stochastic half thoughts~ ~Robert waited for her to properly think at him, though he was helpless not to know her mind inside his.~ 'seriously, should we be helping this.'
 'look.'
 ~He looked at the link~